OData/odata.net/v7/_posts/odata features/2016-09-02-06-13-support-untyped-json.md

 Untyped values can be read and written as raw strings or, starting with ODataLib 7.3, can be read and written as structured values.

 For compatiblity with ODataLib 7.0, untyped values are read by default as a raw string representing the untyped content.
-To use the standard OData reader APIs to read untyped content in ODataLib 7.3, set the `ODataMessageReaderSettings.ReadAsString` property to `false`.
+To use the standard OData reader APIs to read untyped content in ODataLib 7.3, set the `ODataMessageReaderSettings.ReadUntypedAsString` property to `false`.

 Given the following model: